Red Light Therapy for ACL Tear - A Recovery Aid

 Understanding ACL Tears: Causes and Symptoms

-Half of the total ACL injuries are accompanied by injury to other structures of the knee, like the articular cartilage, meniscus, or other ligaments.
-Sports persons and those performing high-demand physical activities are likely to develop an ACL tear.
+An ACL tear is the most frequent knee injury and is caused by the overstretching or tearing of the anterior cruciate ligament.
+Half of all ACL injuries are accompanied by injury to other structures of the knee, like the articular cartilage, meniscus, or other ligaments.
+Athletes and those performing high-demand physical activities are likely to develop an ACL tear.
+Common symptoms include a popping noise at the moment of injury, instant pain and swelling, and loss of movement.

 Limitations of Traditional Treatments for ACL Injuries